-The religion invented machines to order the brain of people and animals and with an invention to see our sight starting from retina of the image of the eye misuses us health ideas of family material goods during sleep make us all villainy the Church after having made kill the Jews with Hitler wanted to invent a standard lawsuit and devil so seizing the power of the world and imposing peace on the wars the Church made the crimes and misusing us by electronics making us believe stories and by this faking to misuse our innocent ideas religion could make us show by faking stations listens writes and invent all things that they have for 10 years and misusing us by their invention brain has ordered and to see our sight has to leave image retina the eye to make us show of what it do to us without our knowledge it is the religion which made all the crimes and damage and villainy us invented of it an unknown program and by machine to order brain and to see our sight image retina eye... making us show to us all naps innocent of any crime wrong to others we Jean Paule we is innocent neither killed neither destroyed nor carries wrong to others it is the religion which invented a lawsuit with electronic machines to order the brain sleep all functions of the brain makes us show crimes that we did not make the proof the popes are called Jean XXIII instead of XXIV for me and Paul VI for Paule the Church wanted to invent a lawsuit and to cover the maquis of the neighbors with machine to order the brain of the world and to see the sight image of the eye makes kill the Jews with Hitler invented
+The religion invented machines to order the brain of people and animals and with an invention to see our sight starting from retina of the image of the eye misuses us health ideas of family material goods during sleep make us all villainy the Church after having made kill the Jews with Hitler wanted to invent a standard lawsuit and devil so seizing the power of the world and imposing peace on the wars the Church made the crimes and misusing us by electronics making us believe stories and by this faking to misuse our innocent ideas religion could make us show by faking stations listens writes and invent all things that they have for 10 years and misusing us by their invention brain has ordered and to see our sight has to leave image retina the eye to make us show of what it do to us without our knowledge it is the religion which made all the crimes and damage and villainy us invented of it an unknown program and by machine to order brain and to see our sight image retina eye... making us show to us all naps innocent of any crime wrong to others we Jean Paule we is innocent neither killed neither destroyed nor carries wrong to others it is the religion which invented a lawsuit with electronic machines to order the brain sleep all functions of the brain makes us show crimes that we did not make the proof the popes are called Jean XXIII instead of XXIV for me and Paul VI for Paule the Church wanted to invent a lawsuit and to cover the maquis of the neighbors with machine to order the brain of the world and to see the sight image of the eye makes kill the Jews with Hitler inventedthe original french text

 -----------------------------------------------------------------